Blog / Travel Insurance

 Step back in time

 The Wild Atlantic Way is rugged and sparsely populated with rocky coastlines, rolling green hills, crashing seas and local characters with both the gift of the gab and a sense of the craic.
-This trip “takes travelers through traditional rural outposts where Irish Gaelic is still spoken, tweeds are woven on wooden looms, the fish on the menu is from the boat tied up at the pier, fiddlers play sessions in the pubs at night, and—as the locals say—the craic is mighty”*
+This trip “takes travellers through traditional rural outposts where Irish Gaelic is still spoken, tweeds are woven on wooden looms, the fish on the menu is from the boat tied up at the pier, fiddlers play sessions in the pubs at night, and—as the locals say—the craic is mighty”*

 What you need to know